BearDimonR/sbtreeweb/README.md

 5. `pip install -r requirements.txt`

-6. create `/logs` folder in `backend` - will be fixed later

-7. create `.env` from `.env.example` - or ask someone to provide you it
+6. create `.env` from `.env.example` - or ask someone to provide you it

-8. create `data` just copying `data.example` file - will be fixed later

-9. ask someone to provide you `google_creds.json` file - will be fixed later
+8. ask someone to provide you `google_creds.json` file

 10. `python src/app.py`